-In the current and upcoming System-on-a-Chip (SoC) designs, intellectual property (IP) reuse is gaining increasing importance.
-Reusing pre-existing modules such as memories, processor cores, and dedicated hardware blocks chosen from an IP (Intellectual Property) library seems to be the only way to mitigate the problem of productivity crisis and shortening time-to-market cycles.
-Therefore, a significant part of the SoC design problem is in correct composition of these existing IP blocks [1].
-However, what makes this more problematic is the fact that with the ever increasing clock frequencies, the synchrony assumption between IP blocks stops being valid.
-As the clock frequencies have crossed multi giga-hertz range, the clock period is too small for two communicating blocks to communicate signals across a long interconnect within such small clock period.
+TN the current and upcoming System-on-a-Chip (SoC) designs, intellectual property (IP) reuse is gaining increasing importance.
+Reusing pre-existing components such as memories, processor cores, and dedicated hardware blocks chosen from an IP library seems to be the only way to mitigate the productivity crisis and shortening time-to-market cycles.
+Therefore, a significant part of the SoC design problem is in the correct composition of these existing IP blocks [1].
+However, the ever increasing clock frequencies invalidate the synchrony assumption between IP blocks due to long interconnects.
+As the clock frequencies have crossed multi giga-hertz range, the clock period is too short for two communicating components to exchange information across a long interconnect within such small clock period.
 This is because some interconnects are longer than the distance a signal propagates during a single clock cycle [2].
-This problem has recently came into focus through a series of papers [2], [3], [4], [5], [6], [7], [8].
+This problem has recently come into focus through a series of papers [2], [3], [4], [5], [6], [7], [8].

 Although, a number of protocols, termed as Latency Insensitive Protocols (LIP)s have been published in the literature, no formal framework has been created to validate these protocols.
-The reason why one needs a framework where variants of these protocols can be quickly validated either through simulation or through model checking is as follows.
-These protocols are going through a continuing evolution phase.
+The reason why one needs a framework where variants of these protocols can be quickly validated either through simulation or through model checking is as follows: These protocols are going through a continuing evolution phase.
 For example, [6] attempts to optimize and improve the protocols described in [2], [3], [4], [5] to obtain a more efficient and simpler protocol circuitry.
 In [7], a new protocol for pure Globally Asynchronous and Locally Synchronous (GALS) systems based on the earlier LIPs has been proposed.
 In [8], further simplification that obviates the use of specific protocol circuitry has been proposed.
 Although [5] offers a mathematical proof of correctness of their version of LIPs, when optimizations or extensions are made in the subsequent works, no such formal proof is usually offered.
 Due to the subtleties involved in the optimizations, it is plausible that the newly invented LIPs have serious flaws.
 We have experienced this in our attempts to optimize Carloni's protocol [3], [4].
-As a result, we felt that there is a need for a framework where these protocols can be quickly modeled and validated either dynamically or statically through formal verification.
+As a result, we felt that there is a need for a framework where these protocols can be quickly modeled and validated.
 This is the motivation for the current paper.